 This page reveals, in part, how passionate our team at the-freelance-editor is about the work we do—for you.
 Especially if you agree that history is—or should be—more than names and dates, then let’s work together to share real stories of everyday people, places, and events: let’s work on some social history.Read on, or check out related interests at the-museum-editor.

-History has been a passion of mine, personally, since I was old enough to sit around “the grown-up table” at holiday dinners and listen to memories that introduced conversation and involvement to the room, along with smiles, outright guffaws—and an occasional tear.
+History has been a passion of mine, personally, since I was old enough to sit around “the grown-up table” at holiday dinners and listen to memories that introduced conversation and involvement to the room, along with smiles, outright guffaws—and an occasional tear (or moment of silence).
 At family reunions, I was the kid on the porch with the storytellers or the one on the grass beside the oldtimers under the shade tree.
 I’ve never outgrown that passion; in fact, it has grown into a continuing interest in learning and teaching history.

 “But, that’s not ‘real’ history!”

 While my passion and interest in history never waned, I sometimes wondered why I was fascinated by it.
 After all, I was often made to realize I didn’t have much interest in the scholarly aspects that my teachers, professors, and colleagues called “real” history—they were much more interested in me learning the names of kings and queens, the dates of battles in wars, and the number of people injured in certain disasters and events.

 Rather, as I discussed in an old post, The “fiction” in historical fiction; and the why, I was more interested in the part of the story that history books seldom touched on; the part that related why what happened, happened.
 In my mind, the “story” in history was—not instead of the facts, the people, the event, or the place but in addition to—the why and the how, the underlying (and frequently socially based) reasons and explanations for what happened.